rochacbruno/quokka_ng/CONTRIBUTING.md

 Ready to contribute?
 Here’s how to set up Quokka CMS for local development.

-1. Fork the quokka repo on GitHub.
+1. Fork the [quokka](https://github.com/rochacbruno/quokka_ng) repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/quokka.git
+        $ git clone git@github.com:your_name_here/quokka_ng.git
+        $ cd quokka_ng/

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+3. Install your local copy into a virtualenv:

-        $ mkvirtualenv quokkadev
+        $ make create_env
-        $ cd quokka/
+        $ . venv/bin/activate
-        $ pip install -r requirements/requirements.txt
-        $ pip install -r requirements/test.txt
+        $ make install

- > Make sure you have MongoDB installed locally or in an accessible server
+4. Run Quokka:

+        $ make devserver

-4. Create a branch for local development:
+5. Create a branch for local development:

         $ git checkout -b name-of-your-bugfix-or-feature

     Now you can make your changes locally.

-5. When you’re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+6. When you’re done making changes, check that your changes pass flake8 and the tests:

         $ make test

-6. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitHub:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website or github CLI.
+8. Submit a pull request through the GitHub website or github CLI.

 Pull Request Guidelines
 =======================